AliLtfa/Deep-Saudi-Wildlife-Image-Classification/README.md

 ## Dataset

-An image library of wild animals found in Saudi Arabia's environment, compiled from Google Images (**~2 GB**).
+An image library of wild animals found in Saudi Arabia's environment + some more, compiled from Google Images (**~2 GB**).
 Because the images were scraped from Google Images, the dataset is provided **for research purposes only**.